Dynamics of quantum coherence in many-body localized systems: Measures of quantum coherence

+which allows the definition of a coherence unit to normalize all measures.
+Note that the maximally coherent states are not unique, and the complete set of these states is given in Ref.~\cite{PhysRevA.93.032326}.

 The central requirement of the coherence measure is that the coherence should not increase under incoherent operations.
-The $l_1$ norm of coherence expressed as the sum of off-diagonal elements has been proven as a valid measure of coherence for a given basis,
+The $l_1$ norm of the coherence expressed as the sum of off-diagonal elements has been proven to be a valid measure of coherence for a given basis,